dmerejkowsky/blog/content/post/2017-08-20-exceptional-python.md

 but there are linters which will forbid you to do that.

-Unlike C, you can add all sorts of metada to your error.
+Unlike C, you can add all sorts of metadata to your error.

 All you need is to declare a custom struct and implement an `Error` method: